Consensys/fc-latency-map/README.md

 ### Build the project

-To build all the Docker images required to start the project, execute:
+Build all the Docker images required to start the project:

 ```shell
 make